5th Avenue / Madison Avenue Office Space for Rent Guide

 The submarket is globally recognized as being the global hotspot for advertising.
 The area is home to the most high-profile branding and advertising agencies, harking back to the 50s when the industry caught on new highs and established Madison Avenue as its habitat.

-Park Avenue from 46th to 59th streets symbolizes corporate power unlike any other thoroughfare in Manhattan.
 Concerns from Colgate-Palmolive to Citigroup to Major League Baseball have their headquarters here, as do many of the largest and most prestigious law firms.
 The Seagram Building, between 52nd and 53rd streets, was designed by the legendary Mies van der Rohe and built in 1958.
-Though, at 800,000 square feet, it is not nearly as large as some of the other office buildings on Park Avenue, it has an unmatched prestige, being without question the most elegant modern office skyscraper in the city.
+Though, at 800,000 square feet, it is not nearly as large as some of the other office buildings in this area of Midtown, it has an unmatched prestige, being one of the most elegant skyscrapers in the city.